chocolatey/choco-wiki/Installation.md

 With completely offline use of Chocolatey, you want to ensure you remove the default community package source (`choco source list` followed by `choco source remove -n chocolatey`, or however you would do that with a configuration manager [like Puppet](https://forge.puppet.com/puppetlabs/chocolatey#sources-configuration)).

-1. The first step with offline is to obtain a copy of the Chocolatey Nupkg (which is a fancy zip file).
+1. The first step with offline is to obtain a copy of the Chocolatey Nupkg (nupkg files are just fancy zip files).
 Go to https://chocolatey.org/packages/chocolatey and find a version you want.
 1. Click on Download to download that version's nupkg file.

     ![download chocolatey.nupkg visual](images/DownloadChocolateyPackage.png)